cloudmesh-community/hid-sp18-520/tutorial/puppetv1.md

 :o: ubuntu 16.04 is outdated.
 Could that not be done on 18.04

 :white_check_mark: Installed in 18.04.
 Created two VM.
 Installed Puppet Master on on VM and Puppet agent on other VM.
 Used bridged network so that both VM can communicate with each other.
 Verified and tested successfull installation.
 Installed Puppet Enterprise on Ubuntu 18.04 using both web and text mode install methods and successfully tested.
 Updated Puppet Enterprise report content based on result of successfull installation.
-Removed reduntant steps from the content and origanized steps for Puupet Enterprise installation.
+Removed reduntant steps from content and origanized steps for Puupet Enterprise installation.

 :o: export PECONFPATH=path of pe.conf file, this would mean you need to put a $ before PECONFPATH when using it